orcasound/localization_exercises/README.md

 ## Problem statement:

-### A binaural array has been deployed at an x,y,z location relative to a local geographic waypoint with the axis from the L channel to the R channel is set to a given bearing angle measured positive when clockwise from North.
+### A binaural array has been deployed at an x,y,z location relative to a local geographic waypoint with the axis from the L channel to the R channel set to a given bearing angle measured positive when clockwise from North.
 ### A variety of calls come from various nearby locations.
 These locations are unknown.
 The calls are recorded in a wav format file.

 ## The question: